-I grew up listening to my grandad’s rock’n’roll and americana records, it was me dancing around my room to his mixtapes.
+I grew up listening to my grandad’s rock’n’roll and Americana records, it was me dancing around my room to his mixtapes.
 I listened to a wealth of various artists.
-Growing up I went from rock’n’roll and americana to The Spice Girls, and I think the early influence of listening to varied music then sent me on a journey.
-While all this stuff was happening, I was writing poetry and began writing songs influenced by the music I was listening too.
+Growing up I went from rock’n’roll and Americana to The Spice Girls, and I think the early influence of listening to varied music then sent me on a journey.
+While all this stuff was happening, I was writing poetry and began writing songs influenced by the music I was listening to.

 Often described as an Americana / Folk Singer-Songwriter, one thing that’s always at the centre is staying true to my art regardless of the genre.

 I’m passionate about health and well-being and advocate music as a fundamental part of this, community and connection.
 My style is not restricted by pure forms of any genre.
 I like to champion and use my platforms in a positive way, whether it’s raising awareness to charities like Penny Bhron or as a recent Patron of Music Venue Trust.
 I love getting behind a good cause.
 My latest single promotes well-being, positive body image, anti-bullying, and anti-shaming through musical expression.

 WHAT DRIVES YOU TO CREATE, AND HOW DO YOU DEFINE SUCCESS FOR YOURSELF IN MUSIC?

 Everything and everyone: real-life experiences, love loss, and hope are common themes in my lyrics.
 My forthcoming album "Willing" is a collection of stories about love and friendship, both regular subjects for me.
 Songs that explore self, loneliness, and all of those emotions, or that bring you a sense of finding and losing those feelings, many people can relate to this, especially now during these strangest of times.
 Success for me is regular connection and collaboration with the community of artists and fans, which I’m so grateful to have.